miladmasroor/Tutorial-Codes/README.md

 # Tutorial Codes (I instructed graduate and undergraduate students in Python programming at the University of Tehran from April to June 2022)

+**From April to June 2022, I had the privilege of serving as an instructor at the University of Tehran, where I provided valuable guidance to both graduate and undergraduate students in the field of Python programming.
+My role involved empowering students to develop machine learning and deep learning techniques, facilitating their growth and proficiency in these critical areas of study.**

 This repository contains a collection of Jupyter Notebook tutorial codes aimed at providing hands-on learning experiences in various areas of machine learning, deep learning, and data analysis.
 Each Jupyter Notebook explores a specific topic, allowing you to run and experiment with the code while understanding the underlying concepts.

 ## Table of Contents